Biden condemns rioting, blasts Trump's response in fiery post-convention speech

 “Mr. Trump, want to talk about fear?
 You know what people are afraid of in America?" he said.
 "They're afraid they're going to get COVID.
 They're afraid they're going to get sick and die.
 And that is no small part because of you."

-Biden capped his speech by arguing that “Trump’s been a toxic presence in our nation for 4 years.”
+Biden capped his speech by arguing that “Trump’s been a toxic presence in our nation for four years.”

 And pointing to the upcoming election, he noted that “we have a decision to make: will we rid ourselves of this toxin or will we make it a permanent part of our nation’s character.”

-Biden gave his address at Mill 19, a redeveloped historic steel mill in PIttsburgh.
-Outside the event - which was not open to the public - roughly a hundred Biden supporters gathered.
+Biden gave his address at Mill 19, a redeveloped historic steel mill in Pittsburgh.
+Outside the event -- which was not open to the public -- roughly a hundred Biden supporters gathered.

 Fox News' Madeleine Rivera and Allie Raffa contributed to this story